mj-linane/OR-CS4All-Python-Examples/1.programming-variables-math-random/3-sprites-variables-math.md

 1. In Python what is the resulting value of answer for answer = 5 + 3 *2?
 Explain why the answer is not 16.
 2. How is putting operators and numbers into a calculator different than writing in code (example: 2 + 3 + 4* 4)?
 Explain.
-3. Research and describe 2 other `math:Math` operators found in the math menu in @boardname@ (hover over values for more information).
+3. Research and describe 2 other `math:Math` operators found in the math menu in Makecode (hover over values for more information).

 ## Additional Resources